Debbierise001/DSA-Project-Documentation-2/README.md

   - DAX to create custom columns and measures
 - Visualization
   - Roport View for visualization and analysis
+  - Model View to connect and disconnect relationships between the tables

 ### Data Cleaning & Preparation